 Sleeping at Disney World

-To stay right in the middle of all the magic we advise to book a room at one of the official Walt Disney World Orlando Resort hotels.
-One of our favorite Disney hotels is the Disney’s Beach Club Resort.
-Enjoy a great pool with slide and lazy river right next to the side entrance of EPCOT and the Disney Skyliner!
+To stay in the middle of all the magic, we advise you to book a room at one of the official Walt Disney World Orlando Resort hotels.
+One of our favorite Disney hotels is Disney’s Beach Club Resort.
+Enjoy a great pool with a slide and lazy river right next to the side entrance of EPCOT and the Disney Skyline!

 Animals in a Disney Park?

 Disney’s Animal Kingdom is the only Disney park in the world that showcases animals as part of the attractions.
-For us, the animals are not the main reason for visiting Animal Kingdom.
-But we are also able to travel abroad and see them in their natural habitat when we are lucky.
+The animals are not the main reason for visiting the Animal Kingdom.
+But we can also travel abroad and see them in their natural habitat when we are lucky.
 The question is, how important is it to see a real-life animal with your own eyes?
-Could we instead just watch them in movies, books, or over the internet?
-Or does this physical being close to them create a deeper interest and connection?
-Teaching people to take care of this planet is very important.
-And with Disney’s Animal Kingdom being one of the most popular theme parks on earth, they definitely reach a broad audience to do so.
+Could we instead watch them in movies, books, or over the internet?
+Or does this physical being close to them create a more profound interest and connection?
+Teaching people to take care of this planet is very essential.
+And with Disney’s Animal Kingdom being one of the most popular theme parks on earth, they reach a broad audience to do so.